joseph-flinn/site/frontend/posts/consuming-books.md

 books from last week for a new one.
 Books were a source of infinite worlds of possibilities and of knowledge.

-Reading remained a favored past-time through my teenage years.
+Reading remained a favored pastime through my teenage years.
 I would rush through our home school curriculum to get done before lunch so that I could read from noon until bed.
 There was no need to remember the information, only to get lost among the pages.

 Reading fiction tapered off a bit as I started university at 16.
-Reading started became more about analysis (literature) and retention (all other subjects).
+Reading started to become more about analysis (literature) and retention (all other subjects).
 It wasn't until Christmas break of my last year of undergrad that I craved to get lost in the pages of fiction once again.